Shao-Group/aletsch/README.md

- -b | 100 | the number of samples that will be process at a time -c | 100 | the maximized number of splice graphs that will be combined -s | 0.3 | the minimized similarity between two splice graphs that can be combined
+ -b | 100 | the number of samples that will be process at a time -c | 100 | the maximized number of splice graphs that will be combined -s | 0.3 | the minimized similarity between two splice graphs that can be combined -d | N/A | the directory in which assembled transcripts for individual sample will be generated